Dripping Springs, Texas: Economy

 Dripping Springs is part of the Sustainable Places Project, an initiative to help Dripping Springs and other Central Texas cities create livable places that reflect community goals as the cities grow.

 An HEB grocery store and Home Depot are located near the junction of U.S. Highway 290 and RR 12.
 Dripping Springs is also the wedding capital of Texas and a tourist spot.
 The town and surrounding area is recognized as a brewery, distillery, and winery destination.

 In 2014, Dripping Springs began to attract a new breed of tourists when it was named a Dark Sky Community, the first in Texas.
 The International Dark-Sky Association made the designation in recognition of the town's 2011 lighting ordinance that reduced outdoor lighting to a minimum.
 On the last weekend of March, Dripping Springs now hosts annual Dark Sky festivals drawing thousands of Astro-tourists.

 Education

 The city is served by the Dripping Springs Independent School District.
 The city has one high school, two middle schools, and five elementary schools.
 The district was reclassified as 6A in 2022.
+Private schools include Appamada School (K-12), Acton Academy (K-5), and AESA Prep Academy (K-12).
 The area is also served by the Pinnacle Campus of Austin Community College.